Adrenal Cancer

 What Causes Adrenal Cancer?

-Adrenal cancer occurs when cells in the adrenal gland begin to grow uncontrollably, forming a malignant tumor.
-While the exact cause is often unknown, certain inherited syndromes can increase the risk, including conditions like Beckwith-Wiedemann syndrome and multiple endocrine neoplasia.
+Adrenal cancer develops when cells in the adrenal gland begin growing uncontrollably, forming a malignant tumor.
+Although the exact cause is often unclear, certain inherited genetic conditions can increase the risk.
+These may include syndromes such as Beckwith-Wiedemann syndrome and multiple endocrine neoplasia.

 Treatment